-Dave has been a musician since his first words.
-He began a rigorous piano study at 5, and that became a catalyst for everything that followed.
+Dave began his studies at the age of 5 on piano, and continued through college.
 He marched snare drum at Capital Regiment Drum and Bugle Corps (2003), Madison Scouts (2005) and finished his marching career at RhythmX on snare, being part of the first WGI group to tour Europe in 2007, and winning their first gold medal in 2008.

-Dave currently resides in New Albany, Indiana, where he serves as the Arranger and Director of Percussion at Floyd Central High School (Floyds Knobs, Indiana) and is a percussion arranger and sound designer for several other programs.
+Dave currently resides in Louisville, Kentucky, where he serves as the Arranger and Director of Percussion at Floyd Central High School (Floyds Knobs, Indiana) and is a freelance percussion arranger, sound designer, and consultant for several other programs.
 He feels lucky to have the opportunity to bring INov8 Winter Percussion to an area with such rich arts programs and talented people.